elm-conf-us/2018.elm-conf.us/content/attend.md

 Hotel stays can be booked in the Strange Loop blocks at Union Station (~10 minute walk) or the Ballpark Hilton (~15 minute walk.)
 See [their hotel page](https://thestrangeloop.com/register.html) for more details.
-Strange Loop will be providing shuttle service from Union Station and Hilton Ballpark to the conference and party.
+Strange Loop will provide shuttle service from Union Station and Hilton Ballpark to the conference and party.

 Some nice restaurants in downtown St. Louis: